WaluigiSpagett/auto-annotated-portfolio/content/pages/index.md

     actions: []
   - type: QuoteSection
     quote: |
-      See your projects from a different angle
+      "See your projects from a different angle"
     name: Johnna Doe
     title: ''
     colors: colors-f